5. Managing your releases

 Over time, you might find accumulate hundreds of issues in your plan, and this might affect the performance of your plan.
 If this happens, we recommend you consider removing releases from your plan.
 Choosing which releases to remove will ultimately depend on how you and your teams work.
 But as a start, you can consider removing releases that have already shipped — since these releases have shipped, then you wouldn't need to keep track of the issues in this releases anymore.

-Note the following functionality differences, depending on whether you're manually scheduling issues , or you're auto-scheduling (or calculating) issues:
+Note the following functionality differences, depending on whether you're manually scheduling issues , or you're auto-scheduling issues:

 In live plans:

 At the moment, to generate a "dynamic" release end date, you'll need to auto-schedule the issues in your plan.
-Depending on how your auto-schedule settings are configured, Portfolio may generate a date for this.
+Depending on how your auto-schedule settings are configured, a date for this may be generated.

 If you're worried about multiple teams working on issues that are assigned to a commonly shared release, then you can consider using a cross-project release.